MULLEIN

 Harvesting:

 Harvest Mullein away from roadsides and construction zones, where it often likes to grow.
 Gather the tender young leaves during the spring or summer before it sends up a flowering stalk.
+Then pull out by the root, as Mullein is considered an invasive and has a tendency to outcompete native plants can disrupt local ecosystems.
 Lay the leaves on a drying rack or a dehydrator.
 Pick the bright yellow flowers in the second year of growth (first years do not produce stalks).
 Unearth the roots in the fall, wash well and allow to dry and cure for about a week.
 Store in an airtight container for up to 18 months.
 For extra magick, harvest Mullein on its planetary day, Saturday, and its planetary hour.
 Click here

 Contraindications: